Demystifying the basics of bread making & WHOLE WHEAT BREAD LOAF recipe

-1) Good bread is the result of good gluten formation.
+- Good bread is the result of good gluten formation.
 Gluten is nothing but the stringy texture of dough you achieve when wheat flour is mixed with proportionate quantity of water and kneaded well.
-So the bottom line is knead well to reap well 🙂
+So the bottom line is knead well to reap well J

-4) Yeast, fresh or dry plays an important role in bread making.
+- Yeast, fresh or dry plays an important role in bread making.
 It helps in fermentation which gives the airy texture to the bread.
-Active dry yeast is easily available and much stronger then fresh yeast.
+Active dry yeast is easily available and much stronger than fresh yeast.
 Both are interchangeable in a recipe, fresh yeast is always double of active dry yeast and similarly dry yeast is half of fresh yeast quantity.

 Whole Wheat Bread Loaf Recipe